9 facts about Greenland sharks

-3. They Do Not Attack Humans – There are some early Inuit legends that claim Greenland sharks are predatory enough to have attacked numerous kayaks.
-The reality, though, is that there is not one single verified case of predation between Greenland sharks and humans.
-They are large and strong enough to easily injure or kill a human if they feel threatened, but history has shown them to be non-confrontational.
+There are some early Inuit legends that claim Greenland sharks have attacked numerous kayaks, but the reality is that there is not one documented case of such an encounter.
+Greenland sharks are large and strong enough to easily injure or kill a human if they feel threatened, but history has shown them to be especially non-confrontational.

-4. They Are Hard to Spot – It is understandable that people who take an expedition cruise to Greenland may want to see Greenland sharks, but the odds are rather low.
-This species was not even captured on film for the first time until 1995, and it took 18 more years for anyone to get a video that depicts these sharks in their natural waters.
+It is understandable that people who take Greenland cruises may want to see Greenland sharks, but in fact the odds are rather low.
+This species was not even captured on film for the first time until 1995, and it took 18 more years for anyone to get a video that depicted Greenland sharks in their natural environment.

-5. They Are Master Divers – One of the primary reasons that Greenland sharks are spotted so infrequently is their ability to dive to extremely deep depths.
-Researchers have recorded them going as deep as 2,200 meters (7,218 feet), and they can sometimes be found relaxing on the slopes and continental shelves that sit far underneath the water’s surface.
+One of the primary reasons Greenland sharks are spotted so infrequently is their ability to dive to such extreme depths.
+Researchers have recorded them going as deep as 2,200 meters (7,218 feet), and they can sometimes be found relaxing on the slopes and shelves far under the ocean’s surface.

-7. Slow and Steady Wins the Race – Perhaps because they will eat almost anything, Greenland sharks never seem to be in any type of hurry.
-Their average pace of 0.3 meters per second (0.76 MPH) is so slow that they are also known as sleeper sharks.
-They can increase their speed temporarily for short bursts, but their size helps protect them from capturing the attention of any would-be predators.
+Perhaps because they will eat almost anything, Greenland sharks never seem to be in a hurry.
+Their average pace of 0.3 meters per second (0.76 mph) is so slow that they are also known as “sleeper sharks,” and they can only increase their speed for short bursts.
+Even so, the size of a Greenland shark helps protect it from any would-be predators.

-8. The Colder the Better – Many people make light of sharks being cold-blooded, but this particular species truly thrive in a cold environment.
-They prefer to stay in water that ranges from -1 to 10 degrees Celsius (30.2 to 50 degrees Fahrenheit), and they migrate to the coolest part of the water throughout each season.
-Greenland sharks are the only known shark species that can tolerate the conditions in the Arctic all year long.
+All sharks are cold-blooded, but this particular species truly thrives in a frigid environment.
+Greenland sharks prefer to stay in water ranging from -1 to 10°C (30.2 to 50°F), and they migrate to the coldest part of the water each season.
+Indeed, Greenland sharks are the only known shark species that can tolerate Arctic conditions all year long.